 Canal Tunnels will link the East Coast main line and the Thameslink route at St Pancras

-The Canal Tunnels were built at the same time as the redevelopment of St Pancras station between 2004 and 2006, with the intention that they would be used to provide this essential link under the Thameslink Programme.
-We are now working to install track, power, signalling and safety systems to run services through them from 2018.
+Built at the same time as the redevelopment of St Pancras station between 2004 and 2006, the intention was that the tunnels would be used to provide this essential new link to the Thameslink route.
+Since then the Thameslink Programme has installed track, power, signalling and safety systems to run services through the tunnels.

 The new tunnels will allow passengers from Peterborough and Cambridge to travel directly to Blackfriars and beyond